MaterializeInc/materialize/doc/user/content/sql/show-clusters.md

 ### `mz_system` system cluster

 A system cluster named `mz_system` will be pre-installed in every environment.
-This cluster is used for different system administration tasks, like billing and monitoring.
+This cluster is used for various internal system monitoring tasks.

 The following characteristics apply to the `mz_system` cluster: